 This points to the reality that while for some, a trend like a juice cleanse can promote a long-term lifestyle change, for most, they do not receive the promised end result.

-Instead of permanently losing a lot of weight and purifying their systems, what they lose is money and time they could have spent investing in changes that work for the long run.
+Instead of permanently losing weight and purifying their systems, what they lose is money and time they could have spent investing in changes that work for the long run.

 Diet Fads Are Driven by the Wrong Motivators

 Diet fads will always be potentially harmful because the diet industry is not motivated by health.
 They are interested in whatever will allow their bottom line to increase.
-Unfortunately, that driving force collides with a societal obsession with thinness.
+Unfortunately, that driving force collides with a societal obsession with being thin and lean.

 Beyond the fact that the products are often unhelpful, their marketing efforts reveal that their end goal is to exploit the desires of their target audience.
 In the age of lifestyle content marketing, what their efforts continually suggest is that the product will deliver extreme thinness.